Proposed federal tax measures could seriously impact healthcare delivery in NB

 Doctors to politicians: focus on patient priorities during Election 2014

 “Doctors have heard the message from our patients– they want politicians to fix three big problems in the health system,” said Dr Lynn Hansen, President of the New Brunswick Medical Society.
 “Doctors are going directly to the public with our solutions to these problems.
 We want patients to ask their...

 We're pleased the government is moving forward with drug coverage for New Brunswickers who are unable to afford the high cost of what doctors call 'orphan drugs.'
 These drugs are designed for extremely rare diseases and have incredibly high costs.

 New Brunswick doctors embrace exercise prescriptions

-Doctors around the province are prescribing prescribe physical activity to their patients, an initiative which has seen thousands of prescriptions handed out across the province so far.
+Doctors around the province are prescribing physical activity to their patients, an initiative which has seen thousands of prescriptions handed out across the province so far.

 Doctors to politicians: increase the independence of New Brunswick’s Medical Officers of Health

 The New Brunswick Medical Society sent a letter to all provincial political parties this morning, asking them to support legislative change to ensure Medical Officers of Health have a legislatively defined responsibility to speak to their patients – all New Brunswickers.

 Doctors planning to increase prescriptions of 'ancient wonder drug' to New Brunswickers